General Configuration Options¶

-The FQDN of the DNS server, used to validate DNS server certificates when using DNS over TLS (DNS Resolver).
+The FQDN of the DNS server, used to validate DNS server certificates when using DNS over TLS (DNS Resolver Configuration).

 The gateway through which the firewall will reach this DNS server.

 This is useful in a Multi-WAN scenario where, ideally, the firewall will have at least one DNS server configured per WAN.
-More information on DNS for Multi- WAN can be found in DNS Servers and Static Routes.
+More information on DNS for Multi-WAN can be found in DNS Forwarding and Static Routes.